 Tag templates so the library scales

 A library with five templates needs no organisation.
 A library with fifty does.
-Practice area + custom tags from the start.
+Set a practice area and tags from the start.

 Next steps